Our team is always happy to help Select the department you wish to contact

 Richard Carter is Head of Finance and Sustainability at Adnams plc

-holds a first class accounting degree from the University of Wales and
+Richard holds a first class accounting degree from the University of Wales and is a chartered management accountant.
+He held a series of commercial finance and controller roles at BT before joining Adnams.

-Trust / Ashden's Fit for the Future network, the ICAEW sustainability committee
+Outside of work, Richard is on the board of the National Trust / Ashden's Fit for the Future network and the ICAEW's sustainability committee.

 Eileen Donnelly FIEMA